 Standard Research Requirement:

-Students who major in Biochemistry and Molecular Biology are required to take two semesters of independent research: BCMB 4960L/H and BCMB 4970L/H, each 4 hr credit.
+Students who major in Biochemistry and Molecular Biology are required to take two semesters of independent research: BCMB 4960R and BCMB 4970R, each 4 hr credit.
 Honors students may elect to complete BCMB 4990H as an Honors Thesis.
-BCMB 4960L/H requires little or no previous laboratory experience, but either BCMB 3100 or BCMB 4010 is recommended as a pre- or co-requisite.
+BCMB 4960R requires little or no previous laboratory experience, but either BCMB 3100 or BCMB 4010 is recommended as a pre- or co-requisite.
 For instructions on how to properly approach faculty, click here.

-For further information, see course description for Spring/Summer 2019.
+For further information, see course description for Spring/Summer 2019 or Fall 2019.